 While not the traditional style of pizza people envision, it can hold its water.
 Many believe that a pizza was made to pick up and eat wherever you go.
 However, its customary to eat pizza in Italy with a fork and knife.
 Hence why pizzas are served piping hot (too hot to pick up, at least) at authentic Italian pizza joints.
 If anything, deep dish pizza is more authentic than thin crust.
 In terms of eating style, anyway.

 Also, many people think that there is too much sauce and toppings.
 Pizzas are made to be the perfect balance between pizza dough, sauce and toppings, not an overloaded mush of them all.
 On the other hand, a drizzle of tomato sauce and a pinch’s worth of mozzarella may not satisfy everyone’s cravings.
 Deep dish pizzas are a true meal, not a light snack.
 You don’t have to eat an entire pizza to feel you get your money’s worth.
 If you’re looking for more than a slice or two to hold you over, then deep dish is the way to go.
-The Roasted Berry might not feature the deep dish regularly on the menu, but you never know what might pop up on the specials!

 A staple at most Central Coast pizza joints.
 The classic iteration of the classic Italian pizza.
 A thin, crispy pizza dough and crust topped with the perfect amount of zesty sauce and delicious cheese.
 To many, it’s perfect.
 But to others, thin crust can’t satisfy their pizza needs.
 The main argument is that there just simply isn’t enough pizza there.
 The pizza dough is too flaky.
 It’s like biting a cracker rather than a hearty slice.